Recipe for keftethakia – Greek pork meatballs

 - x2 tablespoons of ground cinnamon powder

-1. Mix the meat in a bowl with vinegar and some ouzo if have it (alcohol turns meatballs fluffy).
+1. Mix the meat in a bowl with the vinegar and the ouzo (if using).
+The alcohol in the ouzo gives the meatballs a fluffy texture.

-2. Make a well in the middle and the chopped parsley, chopped mint, oregano, salt, pepper and cinnamon.
+2. Make a well in the middle, then add the chopped parsley, mint, oregano, salt, pepper and cinnamon.

 3. Grate the onion and add to the mixture in the middle.

-4. Peel then grate the x2 potatoes and add to the mixture, in the middle, including any liquid from the potato.
+4. Peel the potatoes, then grate them into the mixture, including any liquid from the potato.

 5. Remove the crusts from the bread, soak in water and squeeze dry with your hands, then add this to the mixture in the middle.